WHO WE ARE

 - What would help keep them from future justice involvement.

-A pattern soon emerged which led to several clear commonalities: Those that were poor and of color frequently felt as though prison was unavoidable, they were assigned a public defender, most never met with their attorney until the day of trial, many lacked access to behavioral health services, and they all wished someone had provided them with the support necessary to succeed.
+A pattern soon emerged which led to several clear commonalities: Those that were poor and of color frequently felt as though prison was unavoidable, many lacked access to behavioral health services, and they all wished someone had provided them with the support necessary to succeed.

 Having had his eyes opened to the inequities in the justice system, Jonathan was compelled to open the Florida Justice Center and give clients the chance that others never afforded them.
 The Florida Justice Center gives them the support that they need to succeed.